-Students in Year 10 have exams when the regular timetable is collapsed for a week (after the majority of GCSE and A Level exams have been sat by Years 11 and 13 respectively) and Year 10 students sit examinations in the Sports Hall to test their understanding of the work covered over the academic year.
+Students in Year 10 have exams when the regular timetable is collapsed for a week and Year 10 students sit examinations in the Sports Hall to test their understanding of the work covered over the academic year.
 In addition, students may also be required to do a speaking exam in French and Spanish.
 Students sit examinations in all of their GCSE subjects.
-The results for all internal exams are reported to parents within the full report.
+The results for all internal exams are reported to parents.

-Students in Years 11-13 will sit mock exams in November after half term and at the beginning the Spring term in all GCSE and A Level subjects.
-These mock exams give students an opportunity to identify any gaps in their learning and areas for development as well as to develop their revision skills.
-It also enables students to consolidate their learning from the very beginning of their examination courses.
+Students in Years 11-13 will sit in class tests in November after half term and at mock examinations (exams) the beginning of the Spring term in all GCSE and A Level subjects.
+These mock exams give students an opportunity to identify any gaps in their learning and to identify any areas for development.
+It also enables students to consolidate their learning and to develop their revision skills.